 Lesson Plan - Get It!

-Squanto, Sequoyah, Jim Thorpe, and Charles Curtis all lived very different lives, but each contributed something unique to American - and Native American - history!
+Squanto, Sequoyah, Jim Thorpe, and Charles Curtis all lived very different lives, but each contributed something unique to American — and Indigenous American — history!

-Some Catholic monks set him free, taught him Christianity, and took care of him.
+Some Catholic monks set him free, taught him Christianity, and cared for him.
 He later went to England, lived with a family there, and learned English.
-This would prove very useful to him when he was able to return to his home in 1619.
+This would prove very useful to him when he could return to his home in 1619.

 - For what is Squanto best remembered?

-Early in life, he was wounded somehow and became physically disabled.
+Early in life, he was somehow wounded and physically disabled.
 Knowing he could not survive as a farmer or warrior, he became a silversmith and later took over the trading post when his mother died.

 Learn more by watching the following video.
 Remember to take notes!